jjst/zoia-tools/README.md

 Using this repo to dump a bunch of useful tools and resources for ZOIA patch building.

-For now, all it contains is a [Markdown version of the ZOIA module index](ZOIA_MODULE_INDEX.md) ([original version here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQcGVEhGqASv5cuu5yDjQ2Fy62YUF0L86VwhbU0pxMjq6Lt5dPJl_KIMGIHROeRC-vbO3qqYukHZEDW/pubhtml)
+For now, all it contains is a [Markdown version](ZOIA_MODULE_INDEX.md) of the [ZOIA module index](https://docs.google.com/spreadsheets/d/e/2PACX-1vQcGVEhGqASv5cuu5yDjQ2Fy62YUF0L86VwhbU0pxMjq6Lt5dPJl_KIMGIHROeRC-vbO3qqYukHZEDW/pubhtml).

 It should be much easier to feed a markdown file like this to an LLM like ChatGPT to get custom LLM-assisted advice on patch building ;-)